meyvain/meyvain.com/content/portfolio/GearVR | Usability Testing.md

 ## The power of research

-Undertaking this usability testing showed me once again the power of research vs assumptions.
+Undertaking this usability testing exercises showed me once again the power of research vs assumptions.
 The findings completely shattered my expectation.
 As I don't tend to enjoy navigating with this controller I assumed my friends will find it just as an obstacle as I did.
 And yet, they all preferred to use the controller during this game after all.

 <figure>
   <img class="fit image" src="images/fulls/VR_usability_test_landsend2.jpg" />
-  <figcaption> A screen shot during a game of Land's End in VR.</figcaption>
+  <figcaption> A screen shot I've taken during a game of Land's End in VR.</figcaption>
 </figure>